tree-ware/tree-ware-kotlin-core/docs/user/role-based-access-control.md

 * `update`: permit the user to update a model node.
 * `delete`: permit the user to delete a model node.
 * `crud`: the above 4 permissions combined.
-* `grant`: permit the user to grant access to a model node to other users.
+* `grant` (not yet supported): permit the user to grant access to a model node to other users.
 Specifically, this permits a user to:
     * create a role with that model node.
     * add that model node to a role.
     * assign such a role to another user.
-* `revoke`: permit the user to revoke access to a model node from other users.
+* `revoke` (not yet supported): permit the user to revoke access to a model node from other users.
 Specifically, this permits a user to:
     * remove a role with that model node.
     * remove that model node from a role.
     * remove such a role from another user.
+* `associate` (partially supported): permit the user to create an association to a model node.
+    * Associating to a target node can result in changing the system behavior.
+For example, changing an organization parent can cause metrics to be reported to the new parent.
+So associations are prevented if the user does not have permission to associate to the target node.
+    * **WARNING**: in the current implementation, associations can be made if the user has `read` permission on the target node.
 * `all`: all of the above permissions combined.
     * NOTE: if a user has this permission, then that user will automatically get new permissions that are created in the future.
 So this permission should be used primarily for administrators.